ofpires/pgQueue/README.md

 2. **Python - FastAPI** <img src="https://skillicons.dev/icons?i=py" alt="icon" width="30" height="30"/>
 3. **Docker** <img src="https://skillicons.dev/icons?i=docker" alt="icon" width="30" height="30"/>

+---
+## Instrumentation & Monitoring

+This application is instrumented with [prometheus-fastapi-instrumentator](https://github.com/trallnag/prometheus-fastapi-instrumentator).
+The instrumentator automatically collects and exposes various metrics about HTTP requests and system performance.
+These metrics are available at the `/metrics` endpoint.

+**Key Metrics Collected:**
+- `http_requests_total`: Total number of HTTP requests received.
+- `http_request_duration_seconds`: Histogram for the duration of HTTP requests.
+- Additional process and Python-related metrics (e.g., garbage collection, memory usage).

+These metrics can be scraped by Prometheus and visualized in Grafana for monitoring and performance analysis.

+---

+Ensure you run `docker compose up -d` to start all services (Postgres, API, Prometheus, and Grafana).
+- **Prometheus** is available at: [http://localhost:9090](http://localhost:9090)
+- **Grafana** is available at: [http://localhost:3000](http://localhost:3000)
+  In Grafana, configure the Prometheus data source with the URL `http://prometheus:9090` (within the Docker network).

 After running ***docker compose up -d*** in the project root directory, you can run the ***python support/load.py*** script to insert messages into Postgresql.
 Adjust the Postgres connection string variables before running.

 ---